rand-net/khan-dl/readme.md

   -i, --interactive     Enter Interactive Course Selection Mode -c COURSE_URL, --course_url COURSE_URL
                         Enter Course URL
+  -a, --all             Download all Courses from all Domains
 ```

 * You can download courses interactively on a prompt, which will list all course